 Costs that are not directly related to coordinated entry are not eligible.
-Costs that do not fall under Annual Assessment of Service Needs, Case Management, or Outreach are not eligible, even if they are related to coordinated entry.
+Costs that do not fall under Annual Assessment of Service Needs, Case Management, or Outreach are not eligible, even if they are eligible under the CoC program or related to coordinated entry.